tanepiper/ngx-tinynodes/libs/ngx-editorjs/README.md

 # Ngx-EditorJS

-This library provides Angular support for [EditorJS](https://editorjs.io) via a directive, components and service.
+This library provides Angular support for [EditorJS](https://editorjs.io).
+Inside the module you will find:

+- `NgxEditorJSDirective` - An Angular Directive used to attach an `EditorJS` instance to any block DOM element
+- `NgxEditorJSComponent` - An [out-of-the-box Angular component](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo/angular-component) that is Reactive Forms compatible
+- `NgxEditorJSMaterialFieldComponent` An [Angular Material](https://material.angular.io/) Form Field component that provides all the required properties and life-cycle events required.
+See the [Form Demo](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo/angular-form) on an example usage
+- `NgxEditorJSBaseComponent` - A base Angular component that is Reactive form compatible but with no template, can be used to create custom UI framework containers
+- `NgxEditorJSService` - A Service that can be injected into an application to provide a interface to interact with `EditorJS` instances.
+Underneath are the private `NgxEditorJSPluginService` and `NgxEditorJSInstanceService` services.
+These are private but can be imported via `ɵNgxEditorJSPluginService` and `ɵNgxEditorJSInstanceService` from the library if you want to use them.

+Within these components you will be able to access the underlying `EditorJS` instance, for use see the [EditorJS API Docs](https://editorjs.io/api)

-You can see a [demo in action](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo) or download it [on GitHub](https://github.com/tanepiper/ngx-tinynodes/tree/master/libs/ngx-editorjs) to see how it was implemented.
+You can see a [demo in action](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo) or download it [on GitHub](https://github.com/tanepiper/ngx-tinynodes/tree/master/libs/ngx-editorjs-demo) to see how it was implemented.

 For changes see the [CHANGELOG](https://github.com/tanepiper/ngx-tinynodes/tree/master/libs/ngx-editorjs/CHANGELOG.md)